YanXiong-UCAS/YanXiong-UCAS.github.io/README.md

    November 5-7, 2020

-3. **Light Conference 2019**, "Applications of Articial Intelligence in Space Telescopes with Ultra-Large Apertures", Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP), Chinese Academy of Sciences.
+3. **Light Conference 2019**, "Applications of Artificial Intelligence in Space Telescopes with Ultra-Large Apertures", Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP), Chinese Academy of Sciences.
 Changchun, China

    July 2019